charichu/saonDev/ReadMe.md

 ## Basic Overview

 This will be the baseline for a PoC and fun side project.
-Basically a full CMS, Wiki, Character-, Groupamangement for the P&P tabletop "Das Schwarze Auge"
+Basically a full CMS, Wiki, Character-, Groupmangement for the P&P tabletop "Das Schwarze Auge"
 Hence the name saon "schwarzes auge online"

+Check the github pages for the <a href="https://charichu.github.io/saonDev/"> Roadmap</a> of upcoming features and freshly implemented features.

 ## Tech Stack